mcmonkeyprojects/SwarmUI/docs/Model Support.md

 You can do text2video by just checking Video as normal, or image2video by using an Init Image and setting Creativity to 0.

+## Hunyuan Video

+- Hunyuan Video is supported natively in SwarmUI as a Text-To-Video model.
+- Use the Comfy Org repackaged model <https://huggingface.co/Comfy-Org/HunyuanVideo_repackaged/blob/main/split_files/diffusion_models/hunyuan_video_t2v_720p_bf16.safetensors>
+    - Save to the `diffusion_models` folder
+- The text encoders (T5-XXL, and LLaVA-LLaMA3) and VAE will be automatically downloaded.
+- When selected, the `Text To Video` parameter group will become visible
+- The model is trained for 1280x720 or 960x544 resolutions or other aspect ratios of the same total pixel count, but can work at other scales (with some quality loss).
+Swarm will default to a scale of 848x480, which is stable and reduces VRAM impact for normal home GPUs.
+- The model is trained for 24 fps, and dynamic frame counts (eg 73 or 129 is solid).
+Multiples of 4 plus 1 (4, 9, 13, 17, ...) are required due to the 4x temporal compression in the Hunyuan VAE.
+The input parameter will automatically round if you enter an invalid value.
+- Hunyuan Video is very GPU and memory intensive, especially the VAE
+    - Even on an RTX 4090, this will max out your VRAM and will be very slow to generate.
+(GGUF model coming soon may help?)
+- The VAE has a harsh memory requirement that may limit you from high duration videos.
+    - To reduce VRAM impact and fit on most normal GPUs, set `VAE Tile Size` to `160` or `128`, and `VAE Tile Overlap` to `64` or `96`.
+The tiling pattern is not particularly noticeable.
+    - If you do not manually enable VAE Tiling, Swarm will automatically enable it at 256 with 64 overlap.
+(Because the memory requirements without tiling are basically impossible.
+You can set the tiling values very very high if you want to make the tile artifacts invisible and have enough memory to handle it).
+- Hunyuan Video is based on the Flux Dev architecture, and has similar requirements.
+    - Set CFG Scale to 1.
+    - You can use Flux Guidance parameter on this model (for Hunyuan Video, unlike Flux Dev, this value is embedded from CFG scale, and so prefers values around 6).

 ## Genmo Mochi 1 (Text2Video)

 - Genmo Mochi 1 is supported natively in SwarmUI as a Text-To-Video model.